Instrumental rock: Early history

 Instrumental hit songs could emphasize electronic organ (the Tornados' "Telstar", Dave "Baby" Cortez's "The Happy Organ", Johnny & the Hurricanes' "Red River Rock"), or the saxophone (the Champs' "Tequila", Bill Black's Combo's "Don't Be Cruel", the Piltdown Men's "McDonald's Cave"), but the guitar was most prominent.
-Whiteman Duane Eddy scored several hits (his best known probably being "Rebel-'Rouser").
+Duane Eddy scored several hits (his best known probably being "Rebel-'Rouser").
 Eddy was the first rock & roll artist to release an album in stereo.

 The Fireballs, featuring the distinctive guitar work of George Tomsco, began their career in the late 1950s with instrumental hits such as "Torquay" and "Bulldog."
 The band pioneered the guitar/guitar/bass/drums configuration, paving the way for the Ventures, the Shadows, and the surf music scene.
 The Fireballs were one of a few instrumental bands that successfully transitioned into vocal music, having the biggest hit of 1963 in the US ("Sugar Shack").
 B Bumble & the Stingers gained hit "Nut Rocker".

+In 1958, Link Wray's "Rumble" proved to be a particularly influential instrumental rock single, with its pioneering combination of distortion, power chords and vibrato inspiring rock musicians including Pete Townshend, Jimmy Page and Iggy Pop.
+Its suggested resemblance to a street fight saw it banned by many radio stations, yet it went on to sell four million copies.

-The Shadows from the UK, with American Fender Stratocaster guitars with British Vox amplifiers using a (lead guitar) reverb and echo unit from 1960 onwards had several hit singles including "Kon-Tiki" and "Apache".
-The Shadows (alone, and accompanying Cliff Richard) featured heavily in the UK charts until 1963 when Beatlemania arrived combined with DJ indifference to non-vocal singles.
+The Shadows, from the UK, had several hit singles from 1960 onwards, including "Kon-Tiki" and "Apache".
+The Shadows (alone and accompanying Cliff Richard) featured heavily in the UK charts until 1963 when Beatlemania arrived, combined with DJ indifference to non-vocal singles.